On the decimal and octal digits of $1/p$: 1. Introduction

 5. Of course, one may ask what happens in the case $p\equiv 1$ mod 4.
 Formula (6) in \cite{Sz} yields a result for this case.
 Suppose that $10$ has the order $(p-1)/2$ mod p and $n_k$ is defined by (\ref{1.1.1}).
 We obtain, for instance, $n_0=(\lfloor p/10\rfloor +\delta_0)/2$, with \BE \delta_0=\frac 12\MB{ Re\,}\left(\OV{\psi}(-p)(1-\chi\psi(2))B_{\chi\psi}\right), \EE where $\psi$ is the (odd) Dirichlet character mod 5 defined by $\psi(2)=i$, $\OV{\psi}$ the complex-conjugate character, $\chi$ the Legendre symbol $\LS{}{p}$, $\chi\psi$ the character mod $5p$ defined by $\chi\psi(j)=\chi(j)\psi(j)$ and \BD B_{\chi\psi}=\frac 1{5p}\sum_{j=1}^{5p}j \chi\psi(j) \ED the corresponding Bernoulli number of order 1.
 However, we see no way to an interpretation of (\ref{1.20}) in terms of class numbers.

 \MN In Section 2 we prove Theorem \ref{t1} and show what is possible if the order of 10 mod $p$ is an arbitrary odd number.
 We also give an analogue of Theorem \ref{t1} for the case that 10 is a primitive root mod $p$.
-In Section 3 we note an analogue of this theorem for the octal expansion of $m/p$.
+In Section 3 we note the analogue of this theorem for the octal expansion of $m/p$.
+In this case, however, we can also treat primes $p\equiv 1$ mod 4.